FAQ

 Shape Discourse

-Fellows will learn together, developing their skills and expanding their thinking and writing on design and cities.
-We will provide numerous opportunities to publish on a new vertical by Urban Omnibus across the fellowship year and engage with Urban Design Forum and Urban Omnibus’ audiences.
+We will provide opportunities to publish through Urban Omnibus across the fellowship year.
+Fellows will help shape and participate in public programs throughout the fellowship and engage with Urban Design Forum and Urban Omnibus’ audiences.

 Leverage Our Networks